linde/acm-minimal/README.md

-resource](config-management.yaml) to enable the policy controller and enabled a constraint using the provided [Constraint Template bundle](https://cloud.google.com/anthos-config-management/docs/how-to/installing-policy-controller#managing-constraint-template-library) to enforce a constraint on Namespace resources that enforce [istio side car injection](https://istio.io/docs/setup/additional-setup/sidecar-injection/#automatic-sidecar-injection).
+resource](config-management.yaml) to enable the policy controller and enabled a constraint using the provided [Constraint Template bundle](https://cloud.google.com/anthos-config-management/docs/how-to/installing-policy-controller#managing-constraint-template-library) to enforce a constraint on Namespace resources that requires [istio side car injection](https://istio.io/docs/setup/additional-setup/sidecar-injection/#automatic-sidecar-injection).

 ## Violations